BinBashBanana/badrecovery/writeup.md

 Postinst runs off ROOT-A on the internal disk, mounted without any verification.

 Above, I said that due to the change introduced in r86, ROOT-A on the internal disk would end up being the same filesystem as the one on stateful when overflowed.
-Of course, we could ignore what happens to stateful, and place a binary at `/postinst` in the overflowing filesystem.
+Of course, we could ignore what happens to stateful, and place an executable at `/postinst` in the overflowing filesystem.

 And this was the result:
 ![image](assets/images/code_execution.jpg)